Adams Dairy Bank History (2006 – 2013)

 Since the bank’s founding, Capital BancCorp was the bank’s majority shareholder.
 Capital BancCorp had been instrumental in the bank’s formation, but they were not locally based.
 David and the directors determined that buying out the holding company, becoming 100% locally owned, and partnering with local firms would enhance the bank’s integration into its community.
 “It became clear that we were better able to serve our customers if we ran everything in house,” explained David.
 “Full local ownership and full control of our backroom operations allowed us to better pursue our objective: personal relationships with customers and the community.”

-The process of turning Adams Dairy Bank into a locally owned bank began in 2009 and lasted until August 30, 2010.
+The process of turning Adams Dairy Bank into a locally owned bank began in 2009 and lasted until August 30th of 2010.
 The process was time consuming and difficult, but very worthwhile.
-The bank’s fall newsletter announced that the entire bank was locally owned and all profits would go straight back into the bank.
-Despite many changes behind the scenes, the transition away from Capital BancCorp did not slow the bank’s growth.
-By mid-2010, the bank had more than 1,000 deposit accounts.
+The bank’s fall newsletter announced that the Bank was entirely locally owned and all profits would go straight back into the bank.
+Despite many changes behind the scenes the transition away from Capital Bancorp did not slow the bank’s growth and by mid-2010 the bank had more than 1,000 deposit accounts.

 In October 2011, Bill left the board and was replaced by Brad Scott as chairman.
 In Bill’s two years, the bank became fully locally owned, completely in control of its own processes and backroom procedures, and considerably more influential in Blue Springs.
 In recent years, Adams Dairy Bank has relied on its independence and community involvement to achieve rapid growth under Brad Scott’s chairmanship.